 Cash and cash equivalents are kept at a limited number of major financial institutions.
-The Company's management monitors the creditworthiness of the institutions and mitigates concentration risk by not limiting the exposure to a single financial fund.
-Concentration risk is mitigated by ensuring that the maximum concentration in any one financial fund does not exceed 30%, at the same time investment funds are diversified.
-In this way, the risk of concentration is spread among different funds rather than within individual financial institutions.
+The Company's management monitors the creditworthiness of these institutions and mitigates concentration risk by limiting the exposure on a single financial fund or deposits placed in one bank.
+This approach ensures that the risk of concentration is spread among different funds rather than within individual financial institutions.

+As at December 31, 2024, funds were held in two financial institutions.
 As at December 31, 2023, funds were held in one financial institution but in several amounts of mutual funds.
-As at December 31, 2022, the concentration of funds in two financial institutions was respectively 82.4% and 17.6%.

-Total gross carrying amounts of cash and cash equivalents as of December 31, 2023 and December 31, 2022 were included in Level 1, based on assessment that credit risk has not increased significantly since initial recognition.
+Total gross carrying amounts of cash and cash equivalents as of December 31, 2024 and December 31, 2023 were included in Level 1, based on assessment that credit risk has not increased significantly since initial recognition.
 For financial assets in Level 1, the Company recognizes 12 month ECL and recognizes interest income on a gross basis - interest will be calculated on the gross carrying amount of the financial asset before adjusting for ECL.